Karnataka elections: Will voter turnout be hit due to a weekend polling day?

 In the 2008 elections, voter turnout for men was 66.33 per cent and for women 63.23 per cent.

-Spike in number of voters:
+Spike in the number of voters:

 - Male voters are 2,52,05,820 in 2018 as compared to 2,23,15,727 in 2018.